Submanifolds that are level sets of solutions to a second-order elliptic PDE: Introduction

 \begin{theorem} Let $L$ be a tentacled hypersurface of $\RR^n$ (possibly disconnected and of infinite type) and let $k$ be a real constant.
 Then one can transform the hypersurface $L$ by a smooth diffeomorphism $\Phi$ of $\RR^n$, arbitrarily close to the identity in the $C^1$ norm, so that $\Phi(L)$ is a union of connected components of a level set $u^{-1}(c_0)$, where the function $u$ satisfies the equation $(\De-k^2)u=0$ in $\RR^n$. \end{theorem}

-It should be emphasized that the class of hypersurfaces that can be realized as a tentacled hypersurface modulo diffeomorphism is deceivingly wide; in particular, this includes all real algebraic noncompact hypersurfaces, which allows us to state the following
+It should be emphasized that the class of hypersurfaces that can be realized as a tentacled hypersurface modulo diffeomorphism is deceivingly wide; in particular, this includes all nonsingular real algebraic hypersurfaces whose components are all noncompact, which allows us to state the following

-\begin{corollary} Let $k$ be a real constant.
-Any (possibly disconnected) noncompact real algebraic hypersurface $L$ of $\RR^n$ can be transformed by a smooth diffeomorphism $\Phi$ of $\RR^n$, not necessarily small, so that $\Phi(L)$ is a union of connected components of a level set of a function $u$ satisfying the equation $(\De-k^2)u=0$ in $\RR^n$. \end{corollary}
+\begin{corollary} Let $L$ be a smooth embedded hypersurface of $\RR^n$ whose connected components are all noncompact.
+Suppose $L$ is a nonsingular real algebraic hypersurface.
+Then, given any real constant $k$, the hypersurface $L$ can be transformed by a smooth diffeomorphism $\Phi$ of $\RR^n$, not necessarily small, so that $\Phi(L)$ is a union of connected components of a level set of a function $u$ satisfying the equation $(\De-k^2)u=0$ in $\RR^n$. \end{corollary}

+As a matter of fact, the proof of this result ensures that the singular foliation defined by the level sets of the solution $u$ is a trivial bundle in a neighborhood of $\Phi(L)$.
+That is, there is a neighborhood of $\Phi(L)$ saturated by level sets of $u$ where the foliation is equivalent to the product $\Phi(L)\times (-1,1)$.

+A word of caution regarding the terminology is in order.
+When we say that $L$ is a smooth, embedded hypersurface, we mean that all its connected components are codimension-$1$, $C^\infty$, properly embedded submanifolds of $\RR^n$.
+We recall that a nonsingular real algebraic hypersurface can be written as the zero set of a polynomial in $\RR^n$ whose gradient does not vanish at any point of the hypersurface.
+It should also be noticed that the algebraic hypersurface $L$ considered in Corollary~\ref{C.algebraic} does not have any singular points or self-intersections and, as such, encloses no bounded domains.
+Without the smoothness requirement (which is essentially used in our approach, since the proofs are based on ``differentiable'' methods), $L$ would not need to be homeomorphic to a union of connected components of a harmonic function, as shown by the example $L:=\{(x_1^2+x_2^2+x_3^2-1)x_3=0\}$ in $\RR^3$.

-The subtleties that appear in the proof of these results are related with the necessity of combining the rigid, quantitative methods of analysis with the flexible, qualitative techniques of differential topology.
-A simple yet illustrative example is the {\em necessity}\/ of allowing for a small diffeomorphism $\Phi\neq\id$ in the above theorems: indeed, it is well known that the curves $x_2=x_1^s$, which are all diffeomorphic for any real $s\geq1$, can be a connected component of a level set of a harmonic function in $\RR^2$ if and only if $s=1$ or $s=2$~\cite{FNS66}.
+The subtleties that appear in the proof of these results are related to the necessity of combining the rigid, quantitative methods of analysis with the flexible, qualitative techniques of differential topology.
+A simple yet illustrative example is the {\em necessity}\/ of allowing for a small diffeomorphism $\Phi\neq\id$ in the above theorems: indeed, it is well known that the curves $x_2=x_1^s$, which are all diffeomorphic for any integer $s\geq1$, can be a connected component of a level set of a harmonic function in $\RR^2$ if and only if $s=1$ or $s=2$~\cite{FNS66}.

 After discussing the level sets of a harmonic function, we will next consider regular joint level sets of $m$ harmonic functions, i.e., transverse intersections of their individual level sets.
 Unlike a single level set, these intersections can be compact provided the number of functions $m$ is at least $2$.
 Again, nothing is known on this problem, particularly if one is interested in sets diffeomorphic to pathological objects as in the following